GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about three.js based 3D Model Viewers

-- They are functional `AS THEY ARE` and intended for viewing a single 3D model or scene
+- They are functional `AS THEY ARE` and purely designed as an online convenience
+- Intended for viewing a single 3D model or scene
-- Several different three.js revisions are being used and there is lots of customized code
+- Different three.js revisions are used and with lots of customized code
 - Error handling narrows down to showing the `ERROR!` message so check the console output for details
-- If you wish to modify or customize your 3D model then use either the official [three.js editor](https://threejs.org/editor/) or try its [customized version](https://github.com/GitHubDragonFly/Localized_3js)
+- To modify or customize your 3D model, use either the official [three.js editor](https://threejs.org/editor/) or try its [customized version](https://github.com/GitHubDragonFly/Localized_3js)
 - These would be the mouse controls:
   - Rotation = left-click + hold + drag
   - Move = right-click + hold + drag